frankmcsherry/frankmcsherry.github.io/_posts/2014-12-27-Timely-Dataflow.md

 ## Re-thinking timely dataflow

-I've been given some time to reflect on how differently to structure progress tracking in timely dataflow, and I've come up with something different and appealing.
+I've been given some time to reflect on how to structure progress tracking in timely dataflow, and I've come up with something different and appealing.
 The approach models timely dataflow graphs hierarchically, where a subgraph presents upwards as a vertex to the graph layer above it, concealing implementation details and presenting a minimal (detailed soon) coordination interface.

 It's not fully built yet, so it is hard to say if it will be better, but it does have several appealing advantages over Naiad's approach: